artLoopLogo_2018.png

 Artists: Group Show

-About: Imagining Joy featuring artists Geraldo Gonzalez, Forrest Rose, Woodly Christenbury, Anthony C. Fletcher, and more is an open call art exhibition dedicated to exploring artistic visions of a future rooted in joy, fairness, and vitality.
+Studio #3: Artists Included: Geraldo Gonzalez, Forrest Rose, Woodly Christenbury, Anthony C. Fletcher, and more.
+Description: Imagining Joy is an open call art exhibition dedicated to exploring artistic visions of a future rooted in joy, fairness, and vitality.
 The exhibition will highlight how creativity can serve as a catalyst for imagining new possibilities for a collective well-being.
 This exhibition is centered around a collective vision board created by Wilmington community members.

 DOWNTOWN